 - 66. Only an accredited representative of a delegation may vote and speak on behalf of that Member.
 No delegate may use the voting card, electronic voting card or speaking rights of another delegation without the express prior written permission of the delegation in question. - 67.
 Voting shall normally be carried out by delegates holding up the voting cards or, in the alternative, by inserting electronic voting cards into machines as provided for specifically in Regulation 40bis (informal vote).
 The result of the vote shall be announced by the Chair. - 68.
 If the Chair thinks it necessary or if any delegate so requests, a vote that was carried out by delegates holding up the voting cards shall be repeated, the voting cards for each Category being counted separately by at least two tellers (formal vote).
 In the case of electronic voting under Rule 67, the vote shall simply be repeated. - 69.
 On a request by delegates from at least ten Members eligible to vote, the vote shall be taken by roll call.
 The roll shall be called in each Category separately for each delegation in the order of the printed membership list beginning with a country chosen at random.
 Voting shall be expressed by "yes", "no", or "abstain".
-Abstentions shall not be counted as votes cast.

-- 70. A secret ballot may be held at the request of delegates from ten Members eligible to vote.
+Abstentions shall not be counted as votes cast. - 70.
+A secret ballot may be held at the request of delegates from ten Members eligible to vote.
 In this case, when voting is carried out by delegates holding up voting cards, ballot papers bearing only the letters "A" or "B", shall be distributed by the Secretariat on presentation of the voting cards on the basis of one paper per card.
 The ballot paper shall provide for a "yes", "no" or "abstain" vote.
 Ballot papers may be used only for one ballot.
 If a further ballot is taken, the ballot papers must be marked with an identifying number corresponding to the ballot for which they are valid.
-In the case of electronic voting, the Election Officer shall confirm that the system is programmed so as to guarantee the anonymity of all votes. - 71.
-The Chair shall be responsible for appointing tellers, counting the votes and announcing the results. - 72.
+In the case of electronic voting, the Election Officer shall confirm that the system is programmed so as to guarantee the anonymity of all votes.

+- 71. The Chair shall be responsible for appointing tellers, counting the votes and announcing the results. - 71bis.
+Except for (a) secret ballot votes under Rule 70 and (b) votes for elections at the World Congress under Rules 74-81 and Regulation 40bis, the complete voting record of each IUCN Member at the Members' Assembly shall be made available, within 24 hours or as soon as the voting system permits after each sitting, to all Members.
+18 - 72.
 The Director General shall keep a register of the written statements of any Member explaining its vote and shall reflect these statements in the volume of the Proceedings, or that of the Resolutions and Recommendations of the World Congress. - 73.
 The Chair may exercise a vote, if a voting delegate.
 In the event of a tie, the Chair shall not have a further vote and the motion shall be considered to have failed.